Corpus Christi Brain Injury Lawyer

 While many individuals with closed head injuries are able to make some sort of recovery, the road to recovery is long and bumpy, rarely allowing individuals to return to a complete state of “normal”.

-With over 100 years of combined experience, we have successfully represented clients and their family and help to work through the physical, emotional, mental, and financial struggle.
+With over 100 years of combined experience, we have successfully represented clients and their families and help to work through the physical, emotional, mental, and financial struggles.

 What Causes Traumatic Brain Injuries?

 While a TBI can happen at any time, some causes are more prevalent than others.
 The Mayo Health Clinic and the CDC report that the most common causes of TBIs are as follows:

 - Falls: Falls result in the highest percentage of traumatic brain injuries of about 40%.
 Falling out of bed, slipping in the bathtub, falling down steps, from ladders, or during a work-related task (i.e. construction sites) are common for anyone of any age.
 When you fall, your head is at great risk of suffering a bump, blow, or penetration to the skull.